Sanja1692/FE16-CR2-SanjaKostantinovic/README.md

 You can use sources such as https://unsplash.com, https://pixabay.com to find the best pictures for this CodeReview.
 Focus on how the recipes are positioned in the 2 images:  3 columns layout for the desktop vs. 1 column layout in the mobile version.

+Feedback:
+120.00 / 120.00

+Hey Sanja,

+really well done in this CR, you managed to get most of the normal points and all the bonus points.
+I especially liked that you added hover effects everywhere, very nice!
+Although with a slower transition would be better.
+You also took advantage of SCSS and you have some imports, nesting, etc. And you also kept the style in the extra pages, but you could work a bit in the about page, the style is not great.

+The only thing that you missed was to use lists in the navbar, it was a requirement.
+Although nice solution anyway.

+As some feedback, I'd say that the navbar looks a little compressed in the phone version, you could work on it to make it look nicer.
+Also, the navbar links are broken, if you don't have any extra pages for them, just refer them to the index page. :)

+There is no much more I can say.

+Other than that, amazing job!
+Keep it up!
+- IratiLarreina Pinto